You are currently signed in as .

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Audio Recording Engineers

 Audio recording engineers oversee the technical end of recording.
 They operate the controls of the recording equipment—often under the direction of a music producer—during the production of music recordings; film, television, and radio productions; and other mediums that require sound recording.
 Recording engineers monitor and operate electronic and computer consoles to make necessary adjustments, and solve technical problems as they occur during a recording session.
 They assure that the equipment is in optimal working order and obtain any additional equipment necessary for the recording.
-According to the U.S. Department of Labor, there are approximately 121,400 broadcast and sound engineering technicians employed in the United States.
+According to the U.S. Department of Labor, in May 2014, there were approximately 117,200 broadcast and sound engineering technicians employed in the United States.